Flutterando/result_dart/README.md

 ```dart
 Result getSomethingPretty();
 ```
-then add the Success and the Error types.
+then add the Success and the Failure types.

 ```dart